Efficient Evaluation Methods for Neural Architecture Search: A Survey: Methods

-\textbf{Huge memory}: The gradient-based methods always suffer from large memory.
-This is because the joint optimization which not only trains a supernet but also searches for the architectures.
-Many works try to solve the problem.
-For example, Cai \textit{et al.}~\cite{cai2018proxylessnas} leveraged binarized architecture parameters to guarantee only one path of activation is active in memory at runtime.
-Xu \textit{et al.}~\cite{xu2019pc} randomly sampled a subset of channels as the proxy of all the channels.
-In this way, memory consumption is naturally reduced.
-However, the architecture parameters are optimized by randomly sampled channels, which may lead to undesired fluctuation in search.
-They thus used edge normalization, which adds a new set of edge-level parameters to improve the stability of the search.
+\begin{itemize} \item {\textbf{Reduce memory:}} {Many works try reduce the memory of gradient-based methods.} For example, Cai \textit{et al.}~\cite{cai2018proxylessnas} leveraged binarized architecture parameters to guarantee only one path of activation is active in memory at runtime.
+Xu \textit{et al.}~\cite{xu2019pc} randomly sampled a subset of channels as the proxy of all the channels to reduce memory consumption.
+In addition, they used edge normalization, which adds a new set of edge-level parameters to improve the stability of the search.
 Similarly, Xue \textit{et al.}~\cite{xue2022partial} saved the memory by adopting the subset of the channels.
 The difference is that they proposed an attention mechanism, and selected the channels with higher attention weights.
-The method can better transmit important feature information into the search space and prevent the instability of the search.
+The method can better transmit important feature information into the search space and prevent the instability of the search. \item {\textbf{Enhance generalization:}} The gradient-based method generally suffers from poor generalization on various datasets of the searched architectures.
+To solve this, Li \textit{et al.}~\cite{li2020adapting} introduced the idea of domain adaptation.
+They improved the generalizability of architectures by minimizing the generalization gap between domains.
+Liu \textit{et al.}~\cite{liu2021mixsearch} proposed a novel method to mix the data from multiple tasks and domains into a composited dataset.
+Ye \textit{et al.}~\cite{ye2022beta} proposed a regularization method that can maintain a small Lipschitz of the searched architectures.
+This is because the architectures have good generalization ability if its Lipschitz is small. \item {\textbf{Improve stability:}} {The gradient-based method lacks stability because of performance collapse.
+Existing works to alleviate this problem can be divided into five categories.
+The first category typically uses dropout or stop operations to limit the number of skip connections, such as P-Darts~\cite{chen2019progressive} and DARTS+~\cite{liang2019darts+}.
+However, they would reject some potentially high-performance architectures with multiple skip connections.
+The second category refers to regularizing relevant indicators, such as Hessian eigenvalues~\cite{arber2020understanding,chen2020stabilizing} and layer alignment~\cite{movahedi2022lambda}, to indicate the performance collapse of the network.
+The main limitation of these methods is their reliance on the quality of the indicator.
+The third category is known as modifying the cell, which often involves auxiliary skip connection~\cite{chu2020darts} and additional sigmoid function~\cite{chu2020fair}.
+Thus, they are computationally expensive.
+The fourth category is regarded as dropping out unimportant operations based on the group during the training process~\cite{hong2022dropnas,gu2021dots}.
+Unfortunately, they highly rely on the manually set hyperparameters, e.g., group number.
+The fifth catagory is based on the regularization method, such as Beta-decay~\cite{ye2022beta} and BatchNorm of the supernet~\cite{zhang2023differentiable}.
+However, they may lead to overly conservative updates, preventing the ability to explore the search space.} \end{itemize}